SindreSB/FindYourCandy/README.md

 - Set up as directed by [setup/README.md](./setup/README.md)

 ## Troublehooting
-- See (this page)[/setup/troubleshooting.md] in case you encounter any errors or unexpected behaviour.
+- See [this page](/setup/troubleshooting.md) in case you encounter any errors or unexpected behaviour.

 ## Note
 - Currently, the system is not using Cloud Speech API.
 It uses Web Speech API that shares the same voice recognition backend.